storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 - a classic [storiesOf format](../../formats/storiesof-story-format/), which adds stories through Storybook's API.
 - an experimental [MDX format](../../formats/mdx-story-format/), which mixes longform Markdown docs and JSX stories.

-Since Module format is a new additon to Storybook, most Storybook examples you'll find in the wild are written in the legacy [storiesOf format](../stories-of-format/).
+Since Module format is a new addition to Storybook, most Storybook examples you'll find in the wild are written in the legacy [storiesOf format](../stories-of-format/).

 Furthermore, Storybook for React Native currently only supports the `storiesOf` format.
 React Native will get Module and MDX support in a future release.